Indy High BTU RNG Plant

 About the RNG plant

 Commissioned in 2020, Indy High BTU is the largest RNG plant in Indiana, USA.
-The plant converts landfill gas from the South Side Landfill into approximately 8 million gallons of pipeline-quality renewable natural gas each year, reducing greenhouse gas air emissions and lowering fuel costs.
+The plant converts landfill gas from the South Side Landfill into 680,000 mmBtu of pipeline-quality RNG each year, which when used in transport, displaces about 8 million gallons of diesel.

 The decomposition of organic landfill material creates methane, a potent greenhouse gas if released into the atmosphere.
 According to the US Environmental Protection Agency, methane is 28 times stronger than carbon dioxide.